1991 Detroit Lions season: Season summary

 The Lions were plagued by injuries most of the season.
 Wide receiver Aubrey Matthews was lost for the season to a knee injury on a meaningless final play during a 45-0 loss to the Washington Redskins during Week 1.
 Starting quarterback Rodney Peete was lost for the season in the 9th game of the year, a 34–10 victory over the Dallas Cowboys.
 Second string quarterback Erik Kramer, who had won the backup quarterback job from Andre Ware (the team's #1 draft pick from the season before) during training camp, guided the team the rest of the way.
 Although Peete's injury was serious, the most devastating injury was the career-ending injury that befell guard Mike Utley in a Week 12 game against the Los Angeles Rams.
 Utley suffered a severe injury to two of his cervical vertebrae, rendering him paralyzed from the chest down and ending his career.
 Unaware of this, Utley gave a thumbs-up gesture to the crowd as he was being wheeled from the field.
 For the rest of the season, Lions players wore a decal with Utley's number 60 on their helmets to honor their fallen teammate.

 Utley's injury gave inspiration to a team that at that point in the season was struggling, and the team won its last six games to steal the division title away from the Chicago Bears, whose Week 17 loss to the San Francisco 49ers sealed their first division title since 1983.
 The Lions earned a bye into the divisional round where they once again faced the Cowboys, who had beaten the Bears the week before to get their first playoff win since 1982.
 The two teams met in the postseason for the first time since 1970 when Dallas won 5-0.

-Although the Cowboys held Lions' star running back Barry Sanders in check for most of the game, Kramer threw for 341 yards and three touchdowns and Sanders closed the scoring with an electrifying 47-yard touchdown run for a 38–6 victory.
+Although the Cowboys held the Lions' star running back Barry Sanders in check for most of the game, Kramer threw for 341 yards and three touchdowns and Sanders closed the scoring with an electrifying 47-yard touchdown run for a 38–6 victory.
 It was the Lions' first postseason victory since they won their last league championship in 1957.
 And their last postseason victory until January 14, 2024.